Zama (film): Production

+Director Nicolás Sarquís began attempting a filmed adaptation of Zama around 1984, but it was never completed.
+It was later to be featured in the 2018 experimental documentary film La Película Infinita.

-The film had a slow production process with director Lucrecia Martel first announcing her attachment to the film in 2012.
+The film had a slow production process with Martel first announcing her attachment to the film in 2012.
 The film was rumoured to begin filming by 2014, but a still was released in May 2015 shortly after filming actually began.
 The film then spent two years in post-production after Martel learned she had cancer and she struggled to maintain her health and complete the film.